proudh/docker-orb-slam2-build/README.md

 ```
 $ docker pull proudh/docker-orb-slam2-build
 ```
+After doing this, go ahead and skip to running the Docker container.

 ##To build manually
 This assumes that you are in the same directory as the Dockerfile included in this repository.
-Use the following to build a Docker image with this Dockerfile with the name `slam-test`:
+Use the following to build a Docker image with this Dockerfile with the name `proudh/docker-orb-slam2-build`:
 ```
-$ docker build -t slam-test .
+$ docker build -t proudh/docker-orb-slam2-build .
 ```